Early History of the Way

 over the Levitical priesthood.

-Abraham is called by God to travel to the land of Canaan.
-By departing Haran at the instruction of God, Abraham represents a true vision to which all spiritual sojourners can relate.
-It is Abraham and Sarah who are first ‘set apart’.
+God calls Abraham to travel to the land of Canaan.
+By departing Haran at the instruction of God, Abraham represents the true vision to which all spiritual sojourners can relate.
+It is Abraham and Sarah who are first ‘set apart.’
 It is Abraham who first travels in the new way God has outlined, and it is he who breaks bread and drinks wine in shared communion with Melchizedek.*

 *Hebrew: Melek Zedek “King (of) Righteousness:” real person, covenant blessing, communion, High Priest, Order of Melchizedek is highest Nazarene Essene order.